bpm-diag/smartRPA/README.md

 - [_Microsoft Edge (chromium)_](https://www.microsoft.com/en-us/edge): load unpacked `browserlogger` directory in `edge://extensions/`

 - [_Opera_](https://www.opera.com/): load unpacked `browserlogger` directory in `opera:extensions`

+Currently the browser extension requires the developer mode to be active in your browser.
+Please check the browser documentation on how to enable the developer mode.

 Once main logger is running, **you must click** on the browser extension to enable it.